ralsilwadi/cucumber-ui-9/cypress/class-notes/06-02-2024 - Cucumber Recap & First Tests.md

-# Setting up Cypress with Cucumber Preprocessor
+# Setting up Cypress with Cucumber Preprocessor with TypeScript

 ## Step-by-Step Guide